jdoleary/Spellmasons/docs/TasksCurrent.md

 - Russell Playtest
     - Persistant tooltip about how to move until they do
         - Maybe have a persistant checklist
-    - Explain liquid damage the first time it happens
     - Explain that you can cast more than once in a turn
     - Ending turn caused a 2nd portal to appear/ or was it hovering overhimself with slash?
     - explain that you can only pickup potions when you are hurt